react4j/react4j/docs/_docs/faq.md

 of these conditions are true, React4j could transparently expose the component as a stateless functional component and take advantage of the potential performance enhancements.

+Actually it turns out that functional components should be slightly faster in React 16 as there's no instance created to wrap them unlike in React 15.
+However this seems to be obscured by the slight overhead of React4j but when/if the performance becomes more discernible, expect React4j to begin supporting stateless functional components.

 #### Why is there both NativeComponent and Component classes?

 The project initially required that React4j components all extend the equivalent of the `NativeComponent`